-from defences are annotated se eparatery.
-Flood Zone Data CFRAM (verified by a site visit) Historic Flooding No historic flooding reported.
-Comment Much of the risk is limited to existing developments including Existing Residential and Enterprise and Employment lands.
-Climate Change Moderate to high sensitivity to climate change.
-Conclusion Risk to existing residential lands can be managed by following the sequential approach and avoiding new highly vulnerable residential infill development in Flood Zone A or B and according to the recommendations contained in section 0 and on the basis that development is; • Limited to extensions, renovations and change of use. • Bedrooms should be located in the upstairs of two-story buildings when extending existing property. • Infill residential development and demolition and reconstruction can only take place in Flood Zone C. • Existing flood data does provide flood levels and applicants should contact MCC to discuss further.
-An appropriately detailed FRA will be required which should follow the general guidance provided in Section 0 of the SFRA.
-Risk to the Enterprise and Employment lands can be managed on the basis that: Any future development of the land should be subject to an FRA which should follow the general guidance provided in Section 0 of the SFRA and must specifically address the following: The sequential approach should be applied and Less/Highly vulnerable elements of the site, including roads/access/infrastructure must be located in Flood Zone C; FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; Any development shall also be required to be built in accordance with MCC and WLAP SuDS Policy.

-Elsewhere in the area, manage risk can be managed in line with approved Policy and the guidance provided within Section 0 of this SFRA.
+Flood Zone Data CFF RAM (verified by a site visit) Historic Flooding No historic flooding reported. ich of the risk is limited to existing developments including Existing sidential and Enterprise and Employment lands.
+Climate Change Mod derate to high sensitivity to climate change.
+Res opp MC wat Doo Sur Ris seq dev Ist of the risk is limited to existing sites.
+For undeveloped New sidential and Enterprise and Employment lands, there is a suitable portunity to apply nature based surface water management in line with CS SuDS Policy, Including IESP 2; consideration of nature based surface ter management in line with the DHLGH Best Practise Interim Guidance cument; Nature-Based Solutions to the Management of Rainwater and rface Water Runoff in Urban Areas.
+Isk to existing residential lands can be managed by following the quential approach and avoiding new highly vulnerable residential infill velopment in Flood Zone A or B and according to the recommendations ntained in section 7 and on the basis that development is; Limited to extensions, renovations and change of use.
+Bedrooms should be located in the upstairs of two-story buildings when extending existing property.
+Infill residential development and demolition and reconstruction can only take place in Flood Zone C. Existing flood data does provide flood levels and applicants should contact MCC to discuss further.
+An appropriately detailed FRA will be required which should follow the general guidance provided in Section 7 of the SFRA.
+Risk to the Enterprise and Employment lands can be managed on the basis that: Any future development of the land should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the following: The sequential approach should be applied and Less/Highly vulnerable elements of the site, including roads/access/infrastructure must be located in Flood Zone C; FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; Any development shall also be required to be built in accordance with MCC and WLAP SuDS Policy.
+For Agricultural lands, less vulnerable use in Flood Zone A, or highly vulnerable land use in Flood Zone A/B is not permitted, the avoidance principle must be used rather than justification and mitigation of risks.
+Elsewhere in the area, risk can be managed in line with approved MCC and WLAP Policy and the guidance provided within Section 7 of this SFRA.